zboucek/drone-charging-demo/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+This project includes code adapted from the Crazyflie Python library, specifically the example `autonomous_sequence_high_level.py` from the [crazyflie-lib-python](https://github.com/bitcraze/crazyflie-lib-python) repository.
+The original code is licensed under the GNU General Public License v2 or later.

+For more details, see the [LICENSE](LICENSE) file.

 ## Repository

 This project is publicly mirrored on GitHub under the name [drone-charging-demo](https://github.com/yourusername/drone-charging-demo).